urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 As you see, the dot-extension pattern in Unix gets converted to a path slash in Urbit.
 Otherwise, the mapping is straightforward.
-Legal Urbit paths are a subset of Unix paths - for example, uppercase characters are not allowed -
+Legal Urbit paths are a strict subset of Unix paths - for example, uppercase characters are not allowed - so the round trip is always clean.

+Edit `$URBIT_HOME/zod/try/bin/goodbye.hoon`, in another window or while the server is down, then restart the server.
+As soon as you enter any keyboard input in `vere`, you'll see

+    : /~zod/try/2/bin/goodbye/hoon
+    ~zod/try=>

+Go ahead and type

+    ~zod/try=> :goodbye "world"
+    "goodbye, world."
+    ~zod/try=>

+What happened here?
+Arvo, of course, cannot make system calls and does not have any access at all to the Unix filesystem.
+But Arvo processes an event stream which the Unix program `vere` follows, and generates actions which `vere` applies.
+If you know Git, the best way to see `$URBIT_HOME` is as a working directory in which changes are automatically committed.